-I’ve been sharing quick andnever-basic meals online for over a decade, and this is exactly the kind of recipe that works for real life—simple steps, no fancy stuff, and no bland bites.
-Everything cooks in one skillet, so it's hard to mess up, from the crispy potatoes to the seasoned meat and melty cheese.
-I load this up with toppings and make it a taco potato bowl.
+I’ve been sharing quick, never-basic meals for over a decade, and this is exactly the kind of recipe that fits real life.
+Simple steps, big flavor, and not a bland bite in sight.
+It all cooks in one skillet, crispy potatoes, seasoned meat, melty cheese, and then I pile on toppings and turn it into a taco potato bowl situation.

 Course dinner, lunch